slowernews/wisdom-tldr/README.md

 > *'dictator's dilemma:  When 4 out of 5 dentists agree …  we take that as a good recommendation.
 If it were 5 out of 5 we would say baloney sandwich.
 When the vote goes 79% – 21% for some candidate we are inclined to presume it was fair and represents a popular mandate.
 And speaking of 97%, when his excellency and Great Father of his People, Turkmenistan President Gurbanguly Berdimuhamedov gets 97% of the vote.

+PRACTICAL ADVICE: How to balance the unbalanced?

+> *'Overcompensate to make it balanced.' -- Derek Sivers*